Using Wood Well

 Project Overview

 The Using Wood Well (UWW) initiative investigates how timber is used in construction, with the aim of improving material efficiency and supporting circular economy principles.
-The project analyses building data at multiple scales:
+The project analyses building data at multiple scales — from whole-building timber volumes to frame-level material composition and reuse potential.

-Level 1 (General) examines Wood Usage Intensity (WUI) across 107 timber building projects worldwide, comparing sectors, structural types, and building sizes.
-Level 2 (Frame) provides granular analysis of frame-level material composition for 9 detailed projects, measuring Use Renewal Rate (URR) and bio-based content.
-Additional tools support IFC model viewing and material lifespan analysis.
+Level 1 examines Wood Usage Intensity (WUI) across 695 timber building projects from 25 countries, comparing sectors, structural types, building sizes, and storey counts.
+Level 2 provides granular frame-level analysis of 56 projects, measuring Use Renewal Rate (URR) and bio-based material content.
+Supporting tools cover material productivity, market data, and service life references.

 Level 1 — General Building Analysis